Persephone / Persephone, April 2021Go Back

 Gyekis is a painter, animator, and sculptor who uses visual storytelling to reinvent traditional gender roles.
 She earned her BFA in Painting and Ceramics from Penn State and her MFA in Painting at the New York Academy of Art.
 Her paintings have been exhibited in solo and group exhibitions in the United States, Central America and Europe.
 Gyekis has participated in artist residencies in Romania and France and has taught painting workshops in Pennsylvania, West Virginia, Honduras, and Costa Rica.
 In addition to fine art, she has been a community arts organizer and muralist for many community murals and public art projects in Pennsylvania and beyond.
 Find more information about Elody Gyekis at http://elodyg.com

 “I am a story teller – a narrative painter.
 My figures, mostly women, are often meditations on archetypes, myth or personal experience.
 This allows me to build an environment inhabited by beings with all that it means to be human, alive and still in a dream.” – Joanne Landis

 Landis’ paintings develop much like dreams, altering and growing layer after layer in response to her evolving emotions and visions.
 Her career has evolved from poet to fashion illustrator to fine artist.
 After years living in New York City, she has made her home next to virgin forests in central Pennsylvania.
-Landis taught illustration and painting at Fashion Institute of Technology in NYC and Drexel University in Philadelphia.
+Landis taught illustration and painting at Fashion Institute of Technology and Drexel University.
 After working small, in more subdued colors in her New York apartment studio, her move to the countryside and artist residency in Virginia began the transition to the large, vibrant, colorful celebrations that have come to define her work.